ajschumacher/so_tense_very_flow_wow/README.md

 also has just the mechanisms we need!

 We instrument the computation graph by adding operations that summarize its state.
-Here we'll create one that reports the current value of `y`, the neuron's current output.
+Here we'll create an operation that reports the current value of `y`, the neuron's current output.

 ```python
 >>> summary_y = tf.scalar_summary('output', y)